atomgomba/kif/README.md

 ## Notable features

 * Minimalistic design for simple usecases
+* Easy to use
-* Easy to use, no need for initialization or configuration
+  * No need for initialization or configuration
+  * Less typing
+  * Quicker auto-import (not many things are called kif)
 * Works on both native and the JVM
   * Zero dependency on the JVM
   * Single dependency on native (`kotlinx-datetime`)